A local's guide to Paris - Marcus Shenn - Citimarks

 Première rencontre, by Françoise Hardy.

-If Paris was a book?
+If Paris were a book?

 Les Misérables, by Victor Hugo.

-If it was a film?
+If it were a film?

 Can I say two?
 Nikita, by Luc Besson and Frantic, by Roman Polanski.